-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures .
+Potential Impacts Mitigation Measures Natural gas load demand estimates for the City Heights .
+Homeowners, commercial property owners and development range from approximately 100.1 million tenants could be encouraged through the CC&Rs of the cubic feet (cf) per year with Alternative 1 to development to utilize energy-efficient practices. approximately 50 million cf/year with Alternative 3B.8 .
 Minimum pressure delivery in distribution systems is approximately 15 pounds per square inch gauge (psig).
 If the City Heights demand for natural gas service were to cause design pressures to fall below 15 psig, there are several methods PSI could implement to increase pressure in the distribution system: loop the distribution and/or supply lines; install mains parallel to existing mains to supplement the supply, replace or upsize existing pipelines to increase volume.
-Significant Unavoidable Adverse Impacts: Based on communications with Puget Sound Energy, no significant